On the trail of BBC1 crime drama The Coroner in South Devon

 Radio Times Travel promotions:

-Friday Night Out offer: 1 night hotel stay, welcome drink, 3-course meal, nightlife voucher
+3. Friday night out offer: 1 night hotel stay, welcome drink, 3-course meal, nightlife voucher

-Search our hotel booking site - over 5,000 UK and European hotels